All Episodes

 We discuss it on radio.

-Something as open as are Republicans actually going to vote for Hillary Clinton rather than vote for Donald Trump or Ted Cruz.
+Something as open as, are Republicans actually going to vote for Hillary Clinton rather than vote for Donald Trump or Ted Cruz?

-Because there's a couple more bites to it when we get back.
+Now, I'll let you hear Rich Lowry and this Democrats' reaction to it because there's a couple more bites to it when we get back.

 So don't go away here.

-They or they will not vote, they just can't hold their nose.
+They just can't hold their nose.

-You cannot possibly understand how the vast majority of the people of this country feel and think about what has been done to their country in the past seven years, seven and a half years.
+You cannot possibly understand how the vast majority of the people in this country feel and think about what has been done to their country in the past seven years, seven and a half years.

 You are solely into yourself.